Contest-Winning Rhubarb Meringue Pie

 - In a small bowl, combine flour, salt and sugar; cut in shortening until crumbly.
 Combine egg and vinegar; sprinkle over crumb mixture.
 Gradually add water, tossing with a fork until a ball forms.
 Cover and chill for 1 hour or until easy to handle.

-- On a lightly floured surface, roll out pastry to fit a 9-in. pie plate.
+- On a lightly floured surface, roll out dough to fit a 9-in. pie plate.
 Trim to 1/2 in. beyond edge of plate; flute edges.

 - Place rhubarb in crust.
 Whisk the sugar, flour, salt, egg yolks and cream; pour over rhubarb.
-Bake at 350° for 50-60 minutes or until a knife comes out clean.
+Bake at 350° until filling is set and the pie jiggles when gently shaken, 50-60 minutes.

-- In a small saucepan, combine 4 teaspoons sugar and cornstarch.
+- Meanwhile, in a small saucepan, combine 4 teaspoons sugar and cornstarch.
 Gradually stir in water.
-Bring to a boil, stirring constantly; cook for 1-2 minutes or until thickened.
+Bring to a boil, stirring constantly; cook until thickened, 1-2 minutes.
 Cool to room temperature.

 - In a small bowl, beat egg whites and cream of tartar until frothy.
 Add cornstarch mixture; beat on high until soft peaks form.
 Gradually beat in remaining sugar, 1 tablespoon at a time, on high until stiff glossy peaks form and sugar is dissolved.

 - Spread evenly over hot filling, sealing edges to crust.
-Bake for 15 minutes or until meringue is golden brown.
+Bake until meringue is golden brown, about 15 minutes.
 Cool on a wire rack for 1 hour.
 Store in the refrigerator.
-Yield: 6-8 servings.

 Perfect balance of sweet and tart.
 Crust is a very old family favorite, known by most as the "Pennsylvania Dutch" pie crust.
 The meringue is perfect, no weeping, just perfect!
 The filling is magnificent, very reminiscent of lemon meringue pie.
 Lovely.
 Wouldn't change a thing!